 Horror isn’t just for Halloween.
-The genre is bigger now than it has ever been, and there’s a horror film for everyone — whether you like yours flavored with gore, comedy or monsters — in every month of the year.
-2019 is off to a strong start with horror; it might just be the biggest genre of the year.
+The genre is bigger now than it has ever been, and there’s a horror film for everyone, whether you like yours flavored with gore or comedy or monsters, in every month of the year.
+2019 got off to a strong start with horror, and things are only getting more intense — it might just be the biggest genre of the year.

-Here are the best new horror movies currently in theatres and coming in the first months of 2019.
+Here are the best new horror movies currently in theatres and coming soon.

 The greatest threat to a family is themselves in this chilling and completely surprising second movie from GET OUT writer/director Jordan Peele.
 As the Wilson family’s beach vacation is disrupted by twisted doubles of each family member (played by Lupita Nyong’o, Winston Duke, Shahadi Wright Joseph and Evan Alex), past traumas resurge, Biblical allusions cast a pall of terror, and the chattering, scissor-wielding doppelgängers drive the family far beyond the bounds of sanity.
 (March 22)